 Mamacita says: I’m guessing that many most bloggers will be posting tributes today, and telling the blogosphere ‘where we were’ when the planes hit the World Trade Center.
 Here is mine.
-This is actually the nineteenth time I’ve posted this on 9/11, so if it seems familiar, you’re not crazy.
+This is actually the twentieth time I’ve posted this on 9/11, so if it seems familiar, you’re not crazy.
 Well, not on this issue, anyway.

 The morning began like any other; we stood for the Pledge of Allegiance, and sat back down to watch Channel One News, which had been taped at 3:00 that morning in the school library, thanks to the timer.
 But Channel One News didn’t come on.